22 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Bombshell - Kate McKinnon As Jess Carr

-While her character was fictional compared to the events the film is based on, the story of Fox News employee Jess Carr was impactful, and showed what it's like being a closeted lesbian in a primarily conservative news space.
+While her character was fictional (set within a film that was based on true events), her role as the Fox News employee Jess Carr was impactful, and showed what it might be like for a closeted lesbian who works in a primarily conservative news space.

 Jim Parsons as Tommy Boatwright in The Normal Heart.